WonderTools/Eagle.Documentation/README.md

 #### WonderTools.Eagle.Http.Contract
 The communication contract to communicated over http between dashboard and nodes.
 More details are provided in this (TBD).

+## Implementing Eagle System
+Implementing a Eagle System involes deploying a Eagle Dashboard, and at least one Eagle node.
+There are libraries that are available facilitate in the implementation of Eagle system.
+These libraries are developed such that when installed in  your application, you need to focus on only the business aspect of the testing.
+The list of packages are available in this (TBD)